Cheat Sheet: Common Accommodations for Neurodivergent Students

 Welcome to the ultimate cheat sheet for understanding accommodations for neurodivergent students!
 If you’ve ever wondered, “How do I make school less overwhelming for my neurodivergent kid—or, y’know, make it through a parent-teacher meeting without Googling acronyms?” you’re in the right place.
 Let’s break it down.

 Accommodations are like the cheat codes of education.
-They’re adjustments that help neurodivergent students navigate school without feeling like they’re running a marathon in clown shoes.
+These adjustments help neurodivergent students navigate school without feeling like they’re running a marathon in clown shoes.

-Unlike modifications (which alter what is taught), accommodations tweak how it’s taught or accessed, leveling the playing field without watering down the curriculum.
+Unlike modifications— which change what is taught— accommodations tweak how it’s taught.
+This levels the playing field without watering down the curriculum.

 Common Accommodations: A Greatest Hits List